m3g/ShowMethodTesting.jl/README.md

 ### Comparison arguments for `isapprox`

-The `isapprox` function comparing two `ParsedShow` objects has the following keyword arguments:
+The `isapprox` function comparing `ParsedShow` objects (between each other, or to strings) has the following keyword arguments:

 - `f64`: function to compare two floats
 - `i64`: function to compare two integers